 Once soybean is cooked, rinse it in cold water and place in a large bowl.

-Scrub soybean with your hand to remove the skins.
-Then fill bowl with water and the skin will float to the top.
-Remove skin by tilting the bowl and pour the water out.
+Rub soybeans with your hand to remove its skins.
+Then add water to the bowl so that the skin will float to the top.
+Remove the skins that floated to the top.
 Repeat this step until all skins are removed.

-Add roasted sesame seeds, mixed nuts, salt and water.
-Blend for 2 minutes until creamy.
-Sieve the soy milk and chill in the fridge.
+Next, place 1 cup of soybeans, roasted sesame seeds, mixed nuts, salt and water in the blender.
+Blend until creamy and chill in the fridge.

 This is so myeon (wheat noodle).
 If you don’t have so myeon you can substitute with mee suah.
 They are the same.

 Bring water to a boil and add so myeon.
-Cook for a few minutes.
-To test for doneness, take a piece to chew.
-If it’s not hard then it’s cooked.
-Then rinse noodle in cold water a couple of times.
+Cook for few minutes.
+To test for doneness, take a piece and try it.
+Then rinse noodle in cold water.
+Drain well.

-Make coil with noodle and place in serving bowl then add soy milk broth, cucumber and tomatoes.
-You can add a couple of ice cubes if you want.
+Coil the noodle and place in serving bowl then add soy milk broth, cucumber and tomatoes.
+You can add a couple of ice cubes if you like it.

 So yes, the taste was really bland.
 But with kimchi it became OHMYGOD so deliciously good!!!
 And I found out in Korea, they serve kimchi with kongguksu.
 So I guess I’m on the right track.
 I read that they also serve salt to you in case you need to add some more.